ChanhoKim9848/WebProject/Week 2/Readme.md

 <br>
 # 10/01/2023<br>
 Github와 Spring Boot 연결<br>
+Connect Github to Spring Boot<br>

-Connect Github to Spring Boot
+Github should be connected to Spring Boot as we may need to manage project files<br>
+by storing and tracking every changes and reports on every commits<br>